-Rapidly approaching the midpoint of the season, the Rochester Red Wings sit just two games short of the .500 mark at 34-36 after sweeping the four game series against the Gwinnett Braves this weekend.
+Rapidly approaching the midpoint of the season, the Rochester Red Wings sit just two games short of the .500 mark at 34-36 after sweeping four games against the Gwinnett Braves this weekend.

-Currently in fourth place in the Northern division, seven games back, it seems like it was just a month ago that we were wondering what kind of season this was going to be in Rochester, so what has changed?
+Currently in fourth place in the Northern division, seven games back, it seems it was just a month ago that we were wondering how bad a season this was going to be in Rochester, so what has changed?

-Another unsung hero for Rochester has been the addition of Dan Rohlfing from New Britain.
-Since being called up, Rohlfing is hitting .407 with two home runs and nine RBI’s.
-Manager Gene Glynn said about Rohlfing, “He’s really sparked our club offensively since he’s arrived, he’s played Right Field, he’s caught, and he’s played left.
-He’s been a big plus, and make up wise he’s a fired up guy who brings a lot of energy.”
+Another unsung hero for Rochester has been Dan Rohlfing, up from New Britain.
+Since being promoted, Rohlfing is hitting .407 with two home runs and nine RBI’s.
+Manager Gene Glynn said about Rohlfing, “He’s really sparked our club offensively since he’s arrived.
+He’s played right field, he’s caught, and he’s played left.
+He’s been a big plus, and makeup-wise he’s a fired up guy who brings a lot of energy.”

 “It was the first walk off hit of my career”, Rohlfing said after the game Saturday night.
 “I don’t even think I had one in high school.”

-Finally there’s Chris Colabello, who has been discussed in great length by myself and many other people who follow the Red Wings and the Twins as well.
-Colabello is 1st in the International League in batting average at .369, tied for fourth in home runs with 14 and fourth in RBI’s with 50, all that while missing 14 of the Red Wings 70 games this season.
+Finally there’s Chris Colabello, who has been discussed at great length by myself and many other's who follow the Red Wings and the Twins.
+Colabello is 1st in the International League in batting average at .369, tied for fourth in home runs with 14 and fourth in RBI’s with 50, all that while missing 14 of the Red Wings 70 games.

 Despite being ranked 11th in the International League in ERA, there have been a few pitchers, especially in the bullpen, that have helped the Red Wings compile a 32-25 record since April 18th.

-Andrew Albers, who started off the season as the Red Wings 5th starter, has become one of the more consistent starters in the rotation.
-Posting a 5-2 record, with a 3.01 ERA, striking out 66 batters in 74.2 innings pitched, while walking just 19.
+Andrew Albers, who started off the season as the Red Wings 5th starter, has become the most consistent starter in the rotation: he has posted a 5-2 record with a 3.01 ERA, while striking out 66 batters in 74.2 innings and walking just 19.

 Currently ranked in the top ten in wins, ERA, and strikeouts in the International League, Albers’ season has been nothing short of surprising.
-Besides Kyle Gibson, the Red Wings rotation has been constantly changing this season, and Albers time in Rochester may be short if he continues to pitch the way he has so far this year.
+Besides Kyle Gibson, the Red Wings rotation has been constantly changing this season, and Albers' time in Rochester may be short if he continues to pitch the way he has this year.

-One of the more surprising stats to me was the Red Wings ranking 3rd in the IL in saves with 20.
-The reason that is so surprising is the lack of a closer coming out of the bullpen, to start the season Luis Perdomo and Anthony Slama would be splitting the duties.
+One of the more surprising stats is the Red Wings ranking 3rd in the IL in saves with 20.
+The reason that is so surprising is the lack of a specific closer coming out of the bullpen.
+To start the season, Luis Perdomo and Anthony Slama were splitting the duties.
 Slama was recently released and Perdomo has an ERA over five and has not closed a game in over a month.

-Since being called up from New Britain, Thompson has appeared in nine games, posting a 1-1 record with a 1.88 ERA and compiling three saves.
-Besides having a throw back style moustache, he’s been able to control the plate, walking only two batters in 14.1 innings pitched.
+While Gene Glynn likely won’t come out and name a closer, if you look at the late inning opportunities, it appears that recently promoted Aaron Thompson will have some opportunities to save games.
+Since being called up from New Britain, Thompson has appeared in nine games, posting a 1-1 record with a 1.88 ERA and three saves.
+Besides having a throwback style moustache, he’s been able to control the plate, walking only two batters in 14.1 innings.

 Another former Rock Cat reliever that’s made an impact since being called up is Michael Tonkin.
-In seven appearances, including picking up the save on Sunday, Tonkin has pitched 8 1/3 scoreless innings, and stuck out eight, and appears to be another player who like Thompson, will get opportunities to close games.
+In seven appearances, including picking up the save on Sunday, Tonkin has pitched 8 1/3 scoreless innings, striking out eight, and appears to be another player who, like Thompson, will get opportunities to close games.